vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 const isCategoryDisabled = (category: Category): boolean => category.disabled
 ```

-The second rule tells us that a Product with a disabled category must count as unavailable.
+The second rule tells us that a product with a disabled category must count as unavailable.
 We already know how to
 identify disabled categories, so we would like to reuse that knowledge for products.
 The `isCategoryDisabled` function
 expects a `Category`, while the new predicate receives a `Product`.
 A small adapter that extracts the category is all we
 need, and `contramap` provides it: